Gender inequality and why it matters

 Thankfully, change is occurring at all levels of society.
 Michelle Dixon, CEO of the legal firm Maddocks, has been awarded an Employer of Choice for Gender Equality citation from the Workplace Gender Equality Agency for 12 consecutive years and is a shining example of how a company is working towards gender equality.

 According to their motto the company’s practice is to ‘look for women who are working well, working hard and encourage them’.
-Maddocks stand for gender equity and inclusion.
+Maddocks stands for gender equity and inclusion.
 To achieve this they have:

-- Launched Maddocks Pride for our LGBTI employee and allies
+Launched Maddocks Pride for LGBTI employees and allies

-These are practical steps that all workplace can take.
-More companies need to walk in their footsteps and inspire action.
+These are practical steps that all workplaces can take.
+More companies need to walk in Maddocks footsteps and inspire action.